akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-gpt-oss/README.md

 Open WebUI is an open-source, self-hosted web interface for interacting with and managing large language models.
 It supports multiple AI backends, multi-user access, and extensible integrations, enabling secure and customizable deployment for local or remote model inference.

 Our Marketplace application deploys OpenAI GPT-OSS, a family of open-weight large language models designed for powerful reasoning, agentic tasks, and versatile developer use cases.
-GPT-OSS models feature MXFP4 quantization of mixture-of-experts weights, enabling efficient deployment on a wide range of GPU hardware.
+These models are released under the permissive Apache 2.0 license, allowing developers to build freely without copyleft restrictions or patent risk.

 During deployment, you can choose between two model sizes to match your GPU capabilities and performance requirements.
 See **Resource Requirements** below.